-HSBC is a multinational banking and financial services company, headquartered in London.
-Its U.S. subsidiary operates from New York City, and it offers banking and other financial services in all 50 states, including a home equity line of credit.
+HSBC is a multinational banking and financial services company headquartered in London.
+Its U.S. subsidiary operates from New York City, and it offers banking and other financial services, including a home equity line of credit, in all 50 states.

 - No online application: You can share your information online to get a call from a mortgage consultant, but there’s no option to apply on your own through the bank’s website.

 - No home equity loan option: While you can convert some or all of your HELOC balance to a fixed-rate loan, the bank doesn’t offer a separate home equity loan product, which can be better if you want an installment loan instead of a revolving line of credit.

-HSBC offers several options for buying and refinancing a home, and also allows you to tap your home equity with a HELOC.
+HSBC offers several options for buying and refinancing a home, and it also allows you to tap your home equity with a HELOC.

 You’ll also have the option to convert some or all of your HELOC balance to a fixed-rate loan.
 You can do this up to three times, and repayment terms range from five to 20 years.

 How to qualify for a home equity loan with HSBC

 To see if you qualify for a HELOC with HSBC, the lender will evaluate your credit score, debt-to-income ratio, employment, income and property-related information.